-Introduction Poor ergonomics in the driver's workplace in buses designed to provide scheduled urban and interurban services increase the already high physical and mental strains on the drivers.
+Poor ergonomics in the driver's workplace in buses designed to provide scheduled urban and interurban services increase the already high physical and mental strains on the drivers.

 It is the aim of this part of ISO 16121 to supply the designer of line-service buses with information about how to develop an overall ergonomic concept for the driver's workplace.
-The recommended requirements on the driver's workplace for the scientific conclusions of the research project "Driver's workplace in the line-service bus".
-This was conducted in Germany and summarized in the recommendation VDV 234 ^[1].
-Further comprehensive ergonomic studies related to the design of an enhanced driver workplace conducted in the United States, Canada, the Netherlands, Sweden and the United Kingdom ^[2, 3, 4, 5, 6] have been considered and found to provide recommendations covering similar areas.
-This part of ISO 16121 sets out to consider the practical implications for all ranges of driver, but particularly those with heights from 1,58 m (small ferrale) through to 2,0 m (large male).
-It is also essential that the designer refer to the specifications and requirements of all parts of ISO 16121 (1 to 4) before completing the design of a driver workplace.
+The recommended requirements on the driver's workplace for line-service buses made in this part of ISO 16121 are based on the scientific conclusions of the research project "Driver's workplace in the line-service bus".
+This was conducted in Germany and summarized in the recommendation VDV 234^[1].
+Further comprehensive ergonomic studies related to the design of an enhanced driver workplace conducted in the United States, Canada, the Netherlands, Sweden and the United Kingdom^{[2][3][4][5][6]} have been considered and found to provide recommendations covering similar areas.

+This part of ISO 16121 sets out to consider the practical implications for all ranges of drivers, but particularly those with statures from 1,55 m (small female) to 2,0 m (large male).
+These statures include shoes (~30 mm).

+It is also essential that the designer refers to the specifications and requirements of all parts of ISO 16121 (1 to 4) before completing the design of a driver's workplace.

 It should be noted that where there is also national legislation covering any of the subjects contained herein, then both should be complied with.
 However, if a contradiction between the two should arise in any specific area, then the legislation shall prevail for that specific point only.

+This document is a previous general ded to the

 Road vehicles - Ergonomic requirements for the driver's workplace in line-service buses -

+Part 3:

-Part 3: Information devices and control
+Information devices and controls

 1 Scope

-This part of ISO 16121 applies to the driver's workplace in low-floor buses designed for the carriage of passengers, comprising more than eight seats in addition to the driver's seat, and having a maximum weight exceeding five metric tonnes and a maximum width exceeding 2,30 m.
+This part of ISO 16121 specifies requirements for the location of information devices and controls.

+It applies to the driver's workplace in low-floor buses designed for the carriage of passengers, comprising more than eight seats in addition to the driver's seat, and having a maximum weight exceeding five metric tonnes and a maximum width exceeding 2,30 m.
-It gives the requirements for the location of information devices and controls.

 2 Normative references

-The following referenced documents are in spensable for the application of this document.
+The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 ISO 16121-1, Road vehicles - Ergonomic requirements for the driver's workplace in line-service buses - Part 1: General description, basic requirements

 ISO 2575, Road vehicles - Symbols for controls, indicators and tell-tales

 ISO 4040, Road vehicles - Location of hand controls, indicators and tell-tales in motor vehicles

 3 Terms, definitions and abbreviated terms

 3.1 Terms and definitions

-For this part of ISO 16121, the following terms and definitions apply.
+For the purposes of this document, the following terms and definitions apply.

-3.1.1

 low-floor

-vehicle in which at least 35 % of the area available for standing passengers (or outs forward section in the case of an articulated vehicle) forms a single area without steps, reached through at least one service door by a single step from the ground
+vehicle in which at least 35 % of the area available for standing passengers (or of its forward section in the case of an articulated vehicle) forms a single area without steps, reached through at least one service door by a single step from the ground early warning visual signal, no immediate action required alert visual signal alarm, immediate action required

-3.1.2

-early warning

-visual signal, no immediate action required

-3.1.3

-alert

-visual signal alarm, immediate action required